 • Use self-enrollment groups in eLC to allow students to sign up for a study group.

-Students with a growth mindset, on the other hand, believe that their intelligence can increase and develop as they put effort into their learning.
-They tend to engage with resilience and independence, and learn to see risk of failures as opportunities.
+Students with a growth mindset tend to believe that their skills and knowledge will increase and develop as they put effort into their learning.
+They tend to engage with resilience and independence, and learn to see failure as an opportunity for growth.

 • Express belief in your students’ potential for continued learning and development.